Tire Blowout: Common Causes and How To Prevent Them

 How Bad is a Tire Blowout?

 A tire blowout is dangerous as it can make the driver lose control of the vehicle, leading to potential collisions and accidents.
-During a blowout, the vehicle pulls aside chaotically, making it difficult to stabilize and regain traction.
+During a blowout, the vehicle pulls aside chaotically, making stabilizing and regaining traction difficult.
 In most cases, a tire blowout cannot be subject to repair.

 Is a Tire Blowout Loud?

-Yes, but it's not a rule set in stone though.
-A tire blowout generates a pretty loud boom that the driver feels strongly in the cabin.
-After the boom, the driver usually hears the tire deflating rapidly, which emits a specific sound of air discharge.
+Yes, but it's not a rule set in stone.
+A tire blowout generates a loud boom that the driver feels strongly in the cabin.
+After the boom, the driver usually hears the tire deflating rapidly, emitting a specific sound of air discharge.

 Can a Tire Blowout At Low Speeds?

-A blowout can occur even at low speed, even if it is less common.
-If the tire is in bad condition and its sidewall is compromised, the blowout can even occur when the vehicle is standing still.
+A blowout can occur even at low speed, although it is less common.
+If the tire is in bad condition and its sidewall is compromised, the blowout can even occur when the vehicle stands still.

 Can You Drive on a Blowout?